mallika-l/Eliza/README.md

 [Mallika] exit
 [eliza] Goodbye Mallika :)

-Algorithm:
+---

+## Algorithm

+1. **Greeting and Name Input**
+   The program prompts the user for their name.
+It accepts:
+   - A single word input (e.g., "Mallika").
-1. The program prompts the user for a name.
-It accepts input that is a single word long or the last word in a sentence of the form "My name is ...".
-It stores the name for use throughout the program
+   - The last word in sentences like "My name is ...".
+   The name is stored for personalized responses throughout the session.

+2. **User Interaction**
-2. It then greets the user using the stored name and asks for the user to ask it a question.
+   Eliza greets the user by name and prompts them to ask a question or share their thoughts.

+3. **Main Loop**
-3. Then an infinite while loop runs until the user types the word "exit"
+   An infinite `while` loop runs until the user types "exit".
+Within the loop:

-4. Inside the while loop, it first checks if 'exit' has been input, and it ends the program by saying "Goodbye, user :)" if it has.
-It then passes the username to an input handler function.

-5. The input handler function checks what type of question the user is asking.
-I chose to spot for feelings, desires through the word 'want to', doubts through the phrases "I don't know", "confused", and "I'm not sure", auxiliary verbs like am, have or is, the user asking for a joke, absolute words that express black and white thinking, and concerning desires like suicide.
-These are all expressed in the first section labeled "REGEXs"
+   - The program checks for "exit".
+If detected, it ends the session by saying goodbye.
+   - Otherwise, the input is passed to the `inputHandler` function.

+4. **Input Handling**
+   The `inputHandler` function analyzes the user's input using predefined **REGEX patterns**.
+It identifies:
+   - **Feelings** (e.g., "I feel sad").
+   - **Desires** (e.g., "I want to ...").
+   - **Doubts** (e.g., "I don't know", "I'm not sure", "confused").
+   - **Auxiliary Verbs** (e.g., "am", "is", "have").
+   - **Requests for Humor** (e.g., "Tell me a joke").
+   - **Absolute Thinking** (e.g., "always", "never").
+   - **Concerning Desires** (e.g., mentions of self-harm).

+5. **Response Generation**
-6. Once there is a REGEX match, the inputHandler function will call the appropriate function to handle the type of question.
+   Once a pattern is matched, the program calls an appropriate function to generate a response:

-7. The feeling, desire, and auxiliary verb functions all transform the input.
-If the user types "I want to cry", the program transforms it to "Why do you want to cry?"
-There are a couple of options for string responses that are shown in the section labeled "ELIZA OUTPUT STRINGS".
-The program determines which response will be chosen randomly.
+   - **Feelings, desires, and auxiliary verbs**: Transform user input into questions.
+     - Example: "I want to cry" → "Why do you want to cry?"
+   - Multiple response options are defined in the **ELIZA OUTPUT STRINGS** section.
+Responses are selected randomly.

+6. **Session Termination**
+   When the user types "exit", Eliza bids farewell using the stored username.

+---